 The Dannhauser municipality is strategically located, with the N11 which is a national trading and movement route connecting it to the Mpumalanga and Gauteng province, as well as the R621 roads which provides linkages to other surrounding towns such as Ladysmith, Vryheid and Dundee.
-The main agricultural activities in area include crop farming, dairy production, aquaculture, poultry and livestock.
+The main agricultural activities in area include crop farming, dairy production, poultry and livestock.
 The municipal SDF identifies Dannhauser as a nodal agro-industrial producer with a malt processing factory, an abattoir, grain silos and mill.
 Although Dannhauser is historically a mining town, majority of its wards are situated in the rural/tribal areas, as a result, there is vast arable land that has been left in idle due to the experienced decline in the agricultural sector.
-With good planning and access to the required resources, available land could be of good use to revive and enhance this sector.
+With good planning and access to the required resources and the Department of Agricilture and Rural Development as a partner and the main funding institution for the Sector be onboard to access and utilize all resources for the benefit of local farmers, available land could be of good use to revive and enhance this sector.